Bamorovat/Sonar_Vision_ROS/README.md

     cd build
     cmake ..
     make

+# Usage
 Befor run the package, we should Knowing the new package :

     . ~/catkin_ws/devel/setup.bash

-Run the package (we asume that you call the camera via camera node befor):
+Run the package (we assume that you call the camera via camera node before):

     rosrun sonar_vision sonar_vision